 - Add cayenne pepper for a spicy kick!

-- Add everything bagel seasoning.
+- Add everything bagel seasoning (use leftovers for buckwheat bagels).

 - Add Italian herbs and garlic powder.

+Step 1.
 Start preheating the oven to 400F/200C.

 In the bowl of a food processor combine the buckwheat flour, xanthan gum, baking powder, salt, and sugar.
 Pulse a couple of times to incorporate.

 Then cube cold butter (into about 1in/2cm cubes) and add it to the dry ingredients.
-Pulse until the mixture resembles coarse sand (a couple minutes).
+Pulse until the mixture resembles coarse sand (a couple of minutes).

+Step 2.
 Then add the oil and water to the bowl of the food processor and pulse until the dough comes together (a few minutes).

+Step 3.
 Transfer the dough onto a lightly floured working surface and roll it out about ⅛in/3mm thin.

 Oil the surface of the dough if it keeps sticking to the rolling pin.

+Step 4.
 Cut out the cracker shapes with a cookie cutter about 2in/6cm in diameter.

 You can use a round cookie cutter or cut the dough into strips with a pizza cutter.